rjkviegas/skills-workshops/fast-intros/functional-programming/README.md

 ### Exercise 2

-Write some code in a functional style that takes an array of strings `["Mary read a story to Lauren and Isla.", "Lauren cuddled Isla.", "Isla chortled."]` and counts the number of occurences of the word `Sam`.
+Write some code in a functional style that takes an array of strings `["Mary read a story to Lauren and Isla.", "Lauren cuddled Isla.", "Isla chortled."]` and counts the number of occurences of the word `Isla`.

 ### Exercise 3